Triyuga Municipality: Sports & Leisures

 Football, cricket and Cycling are the most popular sports in Gaighat.
 Tharuhat Rangsala with a capacity of 10,000+ spectators is the largest football stadium in the city.
 The Udayapur Gold Cup, is held in the stadium with National Football Clubs as well as District Clubs.
 There is a covered hall at Bokse, where indoor events can be organized.
 Other facilities in the city includes Boxing Ring, Karate Ring, Table tenniscourt, Lawn Tennis court and Badminton court.

 Transportation

-Sagarmatha Highway from Kadmaha, Saptari connects Gaighat with the Mahendra Highway and all other part of the country.
-This highway connects Gaighat to Khotang and Solukhumbu Districts.
-Likewise Madan Bhandari highway goes through the city which connects Dharan in the East and Sindhuli in the west.
+The Sagarmatha Highway (NH-16) via Thadi Border, (Saptari) connects Gaighat to Bihar (India).
+Mahendra Highway (NH-01) crosses NH-16 at Kadmah-Lahan (Saptari) which connects Gaighat with all other parts of the country.
+NH-16 also connects Gaighat to Khotang and Solukhumbu Districts.
+Likewise Madan Bhandari Highway (NH-09) goes through the city which connects Dharan in the East and Sindhuli in the west.
 The highway is opened after the completion of chatara bridge over Koshi.

 Public buses are available from Kathmandu, Biratnagar, Kakarbhitta and other cities to move to the city.
 Local transportation is available within the town.
 Many small local routes have public transport facilities.
 Tempos and taxis are available for rent too.

 Sagarmatha airport is proposed to be constructed in the city.